Ender's Game (novel series): Chronological order

+1 2 3 The events of Ender's Game, Ender's Shadow and A War of Gifts take place in roughly the same time period.
+The events of A War of Gifts only take place during the time at Battle School).; 1 2 The events of Ender in Exile and the Shadow Trilogy take place in roughly the same time period. - First part of Ender in Exile (2/3) takes place during the Shadow Trilogy. - Last part of Ender in Exile (1/3) takes places after Shadow of the Giant.; 1 2 Note on the following (maybe not yet so common) Trilogies: "Speaker Trilogy": Original set of sequels to Ender's Game, also referred to as: - "Ender Quartet" (Ender's Game combined with "Speaker Trilogy"), also referred to as: - "Ender Quintet" ("Ender Quartet" combined with Ender in Exile).
+"Shadow Trilogy": Original set of sequels to Ender's Shadow, also referred to as: - "Bean Quartet"/"Shadow Quartet" (Ender's Shadow combined with "Shadow Trilogy"), also referred to as: - "Bean Quintet"/"Shadow Quintet" ("Bean Quartet" combined with Shadows in Flight), could be referred to as: - "Bean Sextet"/"Shadow Sextet" ("Bean Quintet" combined with The Last Shadow); ↑ Title is also mentioned in regard to a possible sequel for the film.;

 Comic books in the series

 Comic books in the Ender Universe are currently being published by Marvel Comics.

 Game

 In 2008 it was announced an Ender's Game video game was in the works.
 It was to be known as Ender's Game: Battle Room and was a planned digitally distributed video game for all viable downloadable platforms.
 It was under development by Chair Entertainment, which also developed the Xbox Live Arcade games Undertow and Shadow Complex.
 Chair had sold the licensing of Empire to Card, which became a best-selling novel.
 Little was revealed about the game, save its setting in the Ender universe and that it would have focused on the Battle Room.

 In December, 2010, it was announced that the video game development had stopped and the project put on indefinite hold.

 Orson Scott Card and Amaze Entertainment also came to an agreement about a game adaption of the Ender's Game novel but the plans never became a reality.